ANTH 204: Library tips for your critical review assignment

 - The APA Citation & Style Guide can help.
 For example:

-- sample full references for an online journal article for your cover page
+- sample full references for journal article for your cover page

 - sample page notations for the body of your paper (also called in-text citations)